PRE-DEPARTURE INFORMATION

 People that work in tourism are used and live on tips so please you should tip.

-The usual amount for tips in
+The usual amount for tips in Peru is from 10 – 20 %, for instance:

 - If you get help with the suitcases at the hotels the usual tip is $ 1 per suitcase.